Tami Neilson: APRA Awards (New Zealand)

 The APRA Awards (New Zealand) are presented annually by Australasian Performing Right Association to recognise songwriting skills, sales and airplay performance by its members.
 The APRA Silver Scroll Award is awarded purely on the basis of songwriting.

 New Zealand/Aotearoa Music Awards

 The New Zealand Music Awards are presented annually by Recorded Music NZ recognising outstanding artistic and technical achievements in the recording field.
 Tami has been nominated multiple times for a number of awards, and won many of them.

 Taite Music Prize

 The Taite Music Prize is an annual New Zealand music award for the best album from New Zealand.
-Tami Neilson has been nominated three times.
+Tami Neilson has been nominated four times, more than any other solo artist (and equal with Lawrence Arabia).